In China, rubber-for-loans bet at risk from economy, car sales

 China produced and imported 340,000 tonnes more than it consumed in 2012, according to data from the Association of Natural Rubber Producing Countries (ANRPC), an industry body which publishes rubber data.

-The stocks at Qingdao, with a total value of close to $1 billion (660.9 million pounds), are the highest since at least early 2010 and compare with a low of 145,000 tonnes last April, dealers said.
-There are also about 102,000 tonnes of rubber in warehouses monitored by the Shanghai Futures Exchange, which are for delivery on futures contracts and are not related to financing deals.
+The stocks at Qingdao, with a total value of close to $1 billion, are the highest since at least early 2010 and compare with a low of 145,000 tonnes last April, dealers said.
+There are also about 102,000 tonnes of rubber in warehouses monitored by the Shanghai Futures Exchange SNR-TOTAL-DW, which are for delivery on futures contracts and are not related to financing deals.

 STORAGE HEADACHES